-Omar holds a Master’s degree in Journalism (Political Reporting) from Columbia University’s Graduate School of Journalism in New York.
-At Columbia, Omar was a White House Correspondents Association Scholar, as well as an International Fellows Scholar at the School of International and Public Affairs (SIPA).
+Omar holds a Master’s degree in Politics & Global Affairs from Columbia University’s Graduate School of Journalism in New York.
+At Columbia, Omar was a White House Correspondents’ Association Scholar, as well as an International Fellows Scholar at the School of International and Public Affairs (SIPA).

 Originally from the Washington DC metropolitan area, Omar graduated from the University of Virginia with a BA in Foreign Affairs and a concentration on the Middle East.